SujeetJawale/BrainBusterQuiz/README.md

 Calculates the result of a quiz based on the user's responses.
 The correct answers are compared with the user-provided answers to determine the score.

 The QuizController leverages the IQuizService interface to orchestrate the business logic and data interactions required for managing quizzes.

+## What's Next
+The next phase of this project involves transitioning the current monolithic architecture to a microservices-based architecture.

+This change will enable greater scalability, flexibility, and maintainability of the application.